DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-how-pupils-learn/autumn-week-4-mentor-materials.md

 - Where prior knowledge is weak, pupils are more likely to develop misconceptions, particularly if new ideas are introduced too quickly

-Learn how to building on pupils’ prior knowledge by:
+Learn how to building on pupils' prior knowledge by:

 - Identifying possible misconceptions and planning how to prevent these forming
 - Encouraging pupils to share emerging understanding and points of confusion so that misconceptions can be addressed